Brian Flores' Racial-Discrimination Lawsuit Against NFL Adds 2 More Coaches

-A pair of NFL coaches have been added to Brian Flores's racial-discrimination lawsuit against the NFL.
+A pair of NFL coaches have been added to Brian Flores' racial-discrimination lawsuit against the NFL.

 Steve Wilks and Ray Horton, two African-American coaches, were amended into the formal complaint on Thursday, with both men asserting they have been victims of prejudicial treatment by NFL clubs.